 - Residency interviews

-- Participation in the MD or MD/PhD interview and tour guides related to the admissions process
+- Participation in the MD or MD/PhD interview as an invited tour guide related to the admissions process

 - Participation in meetings of the EUSOM Executive Curriculum Committee and its subcommittees

 - Required student meetings with deans and potential/actual Discovery mentors